thearchitector/just-jobs/README.md

 This software is licensed under the [BSD 2-Clause “Simplified” License](LICENSE).

 This package is [Treeware](https://treeware.earth).
-If you use it in production, then we ask that you [**buy the world a tree**](https://ecologi.com/eliasgabriel?r=6128126916bfab8bd051026c) to thank us for our work.
-By contributing to my forest you’ll be creating employment for local families and restoring wildlife habitats.
+If you use it in production, consider [**buying the world a tree**](https://ecologi.com/eliasgabriel?r=6128126916bfab8bd051026c) to thank me for my work.
+By contributing to my forest, you’ll be creating employment for local families and restoring wildlife habitats.